AT A GLANCE

 In the educational video game titled “Headlines and High Water,” players take on the role of a young journalist in the fictional town of Twin Lakes, where the annual Cherry Festival is thrown into chaos by a catastrophic flood.
 The player is tasked with interviewing locals and writing stories to keep the town informed—all while staying safe during the town’s worst flood of the century.

 This is a partnership with the Wisconsin Field Day Lab, who designed and produced this educational video game about journalist practice.
-Sue Robinson, the PI on the project, worked with the Field Day Lab as well as a cohort of both teachers and journalists to create the game.
+Sue Robinson worked with the Field Day Lab and a cohort of both teachers and journalists to create the game’s storyline about journalism.

 TARGET AUDIENCE